DanielMFernandes/CCNA_Course_Notes/Course_Notes/Introduction_to_Network_Automation.md

 - Networking tasks can be automated in traditional network architectures too:
     - SCRIPTS can be written (ie: using Python) to push commands to many devices at once
-    - Python with good use of REGULAR EXPRESSIONS can parse through “show” commands to gather information about network devices
+    - Python with good use of regular expressions can parse through “show” commands to gather information about network devices

 - However, the robust and centralized data collected by SDN controllers greatly facilitates these functions
     - The controller collects information about all devices in the network